 - You plan to reuse code for a web app

-These are just a few factors you will have to consider when choosing Flutter vs React Native, which is definitely not an easy task.
+These are just a few factors you will have to consider when choosing choosing either of the frameworks.
 The seasoned developers at JayDevs can always help you out.

-Both Flutter and React Native are excellent frameworks for building cross-platform mobile apps, and it is difficult to choose any of those as superior in the Flutter vs React Native contest in 2022.
-Flutter has the advantage of being developed by Google and having excellent documentation.
-However, React Native is more popular with developers and has a larger community.
+Both frameworks are excellent for building apps across multiple target platforms, and it is difficult to choose any of those as superior in the contest of Flutter vs React Native in 2023.

-They both have pros and cons depending on the use case, and app types, which you should consider carefully before choosing Flutter vs React Native.
-Reach out to JayDevs to connect with highly skilled Flutter and React Native developers.
+They both have pros and cons depending on the use case, and app types, which you should consider carefully before choosing React Native or Flutter.
+Reach out to JayDevs to connect with highly skilled developers.